-(a) pay the debt(s) which is the subject of the Statutory Demand; or
+- Pay the debt(s) which is the subject of the statutory demand; or

-(b) apply to have the Statutory Demand set aside.
+- Apply to have the statutory demand set aside.

-Grounds for setting aside the Statutory Demand – Genuine dispute
+Grounds for setting aside a statutory demand: Genuine dispute

-Although the Statutory Demand is a useful tool for creditors to recover outstanding debts against companies, a debtor company can apply to have the demand set aside if there is a genuine dispute about the existence or amount of the debt.
-It is not a “high bar” to show that a genuine dispute exists – generally it will be sufficient to shoe that there is a “plausible contention requiring investigation”, in the sense that the dispute is put forward in good faith and that the grounds for alleging the existence of a dispute are not spurious, illusory or hypothetical.
+A debtor company can apply to have the demand set aside if there is a genuine dispute about the existence or amount of the debt.
+The threshold for what constitutes a genuine dispute is not high, with the court defining it as whether the debtor company has satisfied the court that there is a serious question to be tried about the size or existence of the debt.
+Ordinarily, it will be sufficient to identify a “plausible contention requiring investigation”, in the sense that the dispute is put forward in good faith and that the grounds for alleging the existence of a dispute are not spurious, illusory or hypothetical.

-There are other grounds for setting aside a Statutory Demand, such as:
+Other grounds for setting aside a statutory demand

 - the amount of the debt claimed is less than the statutory minimum;